“How to teach a dog to fetch?” This is a very common question by most of the dog owners.

 1) Motivational Treats

-Struggling to get your dog to chase the object you want them to fetch?
+Are you struggling to get your dog to chase the object you want them to fetch?
 There are three ways to help improve this.
-As your the only person that knows your dog there are several ways to stop your dog just sitting and staring.
-Offering affection, regular treats for retrieving or some fun play time after the object has been retrieved.
+As you are the only person who knows your dog, there are several ways to stop your dog from sitting and staring.
+Offering affection, regular treats for retrieving or some fun playtime after the object has been retrieved.

-However you wish you motivate your dog, you should use this to continue to drive encouragement towards the item your dog should be fetching.
+However you wish you motivate your dog, you should use this to encourage the item your dog should be fetching.
 Once your dog has retrieved the item, reward him then remove the object from them.
-Continue the same process several times, throwing the object just a short distance until your dog starts to immediately retrieve without encouragement.
+Continue the same process several times, throwing the object just a short distance until your dog starts to retrieve without encouragement immediately.

-Next step to improving the fetching process is restraint.
-Your dog should have mastered step one and will continue to return with the object thrown.
-Try holding your dog while you throw the ball / stick for your dog to fetch.
+The next step to improving the etching process is restraint.
+Your dog should have mastered step one and continue to return with the object thrown.
+Try holding your dog while you throw the ball/stick for your dog to fetch.
 You should feel your dog trying to escape your grasp and pushing/pulling you to get loose.
 Once you release the dog, they will be off at the speed of light, chasing the object.
 Again, reward with a treat and extra encouragement once they return.

 3) Bringing Back the Object

-Training your dog to bring the object back to you all depends on your dogs behaviour.
-Some dogs will naturally bring the object back once you shout them.
-Other dogs will run to the object and then leave it there and come back or just sit chewing it.
+Training your dog to bring the object back to you depends on your dog’s behaviour.
+Some dogs will naturally bring the object back once you shout at them.
+Other dogs will run to the object, leave it there, and come back or sit chewing it.
 There are a couple of things you can do to ensure your dog brings the object back to you and then drops it to allow you to throw it again.

 When your dog has reached the object, try calling them back.
-If they don’t return, get a second toy or a treat and shout them.
+If they don’t return, get a second toy or a treat and shout at them.
 This should encourage them to return.
-This may still leave the first toy where you threw it but it gets the dog used to returning to you.
-When your dog has the first toy in their mouth, try the same trick whist its in there mouth.
-Some dogs will just naturally run back with the object in the mouth.
+This may still leave the first toy where you threw it but it gets the dog used to return to you.
+When your dog has the first toy in its mouth, try the same trick whilst it’s in its mouth.
+Some dogs will just naturally run back with the object in their mouth.

-Alternatively you could throw the second object behind you so they think they have to chase that one.
-This will get them running back passed you to get the second object.
+Alternatively, you could throw the second object behind you so they think they have to chase that one.
+This will get them running back past you to get the second object.

 4) Commands to Use

 Dogs that fetch do tend to drop the object before returning to you, this can be a pain as you then need to go and fetch the ball or stick yourself.
 A couple of commands that work with most dogs.
 “Get it”, “Fetch It”, “Bring It” are three great commands that work.
 If your dog retrieves the object and brings back then reward them.
 This is a great way of encouraging.
-Also naming the object too i.e. “Ball” or “Stick” before throwing and when retrieving will help the dog understand.
-So when you ant them to find it, you can just say “Ball” and they should return with the ball.
+Also, naming the object too, i.e. “Ball” or “Stick” before throwing and retrieving, will help the dog understand.
+So when you want them to find it, you can just say “Ball” and they should return with the ball.

 Picking a toy or object your dog likes is THE most important step to this whole process.
 Dogs will not chase after a toy they never play with.

-By starting the training in house you wil know which item your dog wants to play with most.
+By starting the training in the house you will know which item your dog wants to play with most.
 This is the object to use ALL the time when training.